Two Pointer Techniques for Linked List Problems

 and p2

-You might wonder, if the two linked lists do not intersect, will it correctly return null?
+You might ask: what if the two lists do not intersect?
+Can this method return null correctly?

-Following this idea, the code can be written as follows:
+With this idea, we can write the code as follows:

 public ListNode getIntersectionNode(ListNode headA, ListNode headB) {